-“Good girls stay at home, Bad girls go to Magaluf!” scream the bosoms of one T-shirt, “What happens in Magaluf stays in Magaluf” squeal the chest of another.
-I’m cringing in my sandals as we wait for take off with our 8-month old.
-It’s 5 in the morning and next to us a woman in her sixties is knocking back rosé wine.
-Don’t get me wrong, I don’t mind a bit of boozing, but it’s our first holiday abroad with the baby and this garish crowd are making me wonder if we’re headed in the right direction.
+“Good girls stay at home, Bad girls go to Magaluf!” scream the bosoms of one T-shirt, “What happens in Magaluf stays in Magaluf” squeals the chest of another.
+I’m squirming in my sandals as we wait for take off with our 8-month old.
+It’s 5 in the morning and next to us, a woman in her sixties is knocking back rosé.
+Don’t get me wrong, I don’t mind a bit of boozing, but it’s our first holiday abroad with the baby and this crowd are making me wonder if we’re headed in the right direction.

-Luckily we are.
-On landing the lairy crowd transfer to Magaluf, the Brit-tastic party hub of Mallorca, whilst we and our Balearic-bliss-seeking co-passengers peel off to the pretty market towns of the North.
+It doesn’t take long for all that to fall by the wayside.
+On landing the riotous crowd transfer to Magaluf, the Brit-tastic party hub of Mallorca, while we and our Balearic-bliss-seeking co-passengers peel off to the pretty market towns of the north.
 Because there, far away from lads on benders and the lobster-toned, shot-downing hoardes, is the family-friendly Puerto Pollensa where we lay our scene.

 1. Make the most of the infant luggage allowance.